UNIVERSE-HPC/course-material/high_performance_computing/hpc_mpi/07_advanced_communication.md

 /* Don't forget to commit it */ MPI_Type_commit(&rows_type);

-/* Send the middle row of our 2d send_buffer array.
+/* Send the middle and last row of our 2d send_buffer array.
 Note that we are sending &send_buffer[1][0] and not send_buffer.
 This is because we are using an offset to change the starting point of where we begin sending memory */ int matrix[4][4] = {